 Or I guess that's Buried Buck$!
 This has got to be the silliest video game of all time...
 Now that I've got either your attention and/or the web crawler's attention, allow me to back up my assertion.
 Here's the deal: you're flying a helicopter.
 And with this helicopter, your mission is to pick up dollar bills.
 There's just one catch: they're buried underground.
 Your only weapon... rather, your only tool to help you get those damn dollars is a virtually endless supply of bombs.
 Your score drops as the bombs dissipate, and it also drops to the tune of about 4 points per second, just for good measure.
 Your score is measured in dollars, so it serves as a metaphor for real life, I guess.
 Here's the other catch: the holes you blow in the ground get filled up.
 By what, you might ask?
-By clumps of dirt being dropped by a passing plane!
-Makes perfect sense.
-Needless to say, it represents a complete yin/yang circle of life somehow.
+Why, by clumps of dirt being dropped by a passing plane, of course!
+What are you, STUPID or something?
+Needles to say, it represents a complete yin/yang circle of life somehow.
 Must be what I like about it.
 The explosions look just like the ones in programmer Tom Hudson's other big game, Planetary Defense.
 At least that one made a little more sense.

 Buried Bucks at Atarimania

 Lesson learnt: When you run out of bombs, go back to the landing pad and get 75 more.
 Your best bet is to throw off the dirt-dumping plane and bomb the hell out of as much of the landscape as possible without disturbing the water.